AlienVault-OTX/OTX-Apps-TAXII/README.md

 Set your Alienvault OTX API key and Taxii server in config.cfg.

-This script can then be used to download pulses from OTX, and import them into your Taxii complient client
+This script can then be used to download pulses from OTX, and import them into your Taxii compliant client.

 Run with: